 Existing volume rendering methods, though capable of making very effective visualizations, are very computationally intensive and therefore fail to achieve interactive rendering rates for large data sets.
-Our work was motivated by the following observations: First, volume data sets can be quite large, often too large for a single workstation to hold in memory at once.
+Although the computing technology continues to advance, the increase in computer processing power has never seemed to catch up with the increase in data size.
+Our work was motivated by the following observations: First, volume data sets can be quite large, often too large for a single processor machine to hold in memory at once.
 Moreover, high quality volume renderings normally take minutes to hours on a single processor machine and the rendering time usually grows linearly with the data size.
-To achieve interactive rendering rates, users often must reduce the original data, which produces poor visualization results.
-Second, many acceleration techniques and data exploration techniques for volume rendering trade memory for time.
-Third, motion is one of the most effective visualization techniques.
-An animation sequence of volume visualization normally takes hours to days to generate.
-Finally, we notice the availability of hundreds of high performance workstations in our computing environment, which are frequently sitting idle for many hours a day.
-This lead us to consider ways to distribute the increasing amount of data as well as the time-consuming rendering process to the tremendous distributed computing resources available to us.
+To achieve interactive rendering rates, users often must reduce the original data, which produces inferior visualization results.
+Second, many acceleration techniques and data exploration techniques for volume rendering trade memory for time, which results in another order of magnitude increase in memory use.
+Third, motion is one the most effective visualization techniques, but an animation sequence of volume visualization normally takes hours to days to generate.
+Finally, we notice the availability of massively parallel computers and the hundreds of high performance workstations in our computing environment.
+These workstations are frequently sitting idle for many hours a day.
+All the above lead us to investigate ways of distributing the increasing amount of data as well as the time-consuming rendering process to the tremendous distributed computing resources available to us.

-In this paper, we describe the resulting parallel volume rendering algorithm and a image compositing method along with their implementations and performance on the CM-5 and networked workstations.
-For a homogeneous computing environment, a computing environment with uniformly distributed processing and memory units, this parallel volume rendering algorithm evenly distributes data to the computing resources available.
-Each subvolume is then ray-traced locally and generates a partial image, without the need to communicate with other processing units.
-These partial images are merged in the proper order through a new parallel compositing algorithm to achieve the correct final image.
-Our test results on both the homogeneous and heterogeneous computing environments are promising, and expose different performance tuning issues for each environment.
+In this paper, we describe the resulting parallel volume rendering algorithm, which consists of two parts: parallel ray-tracing and parallel compositing.
+In our current implementation on the CM-5 and networked workstations, the parallel volume renderer evenly distributes data to the computing resources available.
+Without the need to communicate with other processing units, each subvolume is ray-traced locally and generates a partial image.
+The parallel compositing process then merges all resulting partial images in depth order to achieve the complete image.
+The compositing process is particularly effective for massively parallel processing as it always makes use of all processing units by continuously subdividing the partial images and distributing them to each processing unit.
+Our test results on both the CM-5 and workstations are promising, and expose different performance tuning issues for each platform.